Free download · A4 PDF · CISO / CTO grade

 Does this apply to managed services like AWS RDS?

 Not directly.
-The architecture covers self-managed compute with containerized databases on btrfs-backed volumes.
-If your recovery-critical estate sits in RDS or Aurora, the brief flags this explicitly and points to where the model does and doesn't apply.
+The design covers your own servers running databases in Docker on btrfs storage.
+If your critical data lives in RDS or Aurora, the brief flags that.
+It then shows where the model fits and where it doesn't.

 About this brief